Photo credit: Pasindu Galgomuwa, Google street view

 Rakkhiththakanda Raja Maha Viharaya (Sinhala: රක්ඛිත්තකන්ද විහාරය) is a Buddhist temple situated in Kurugama village in Monaragala District, Sri Lanka.
-The way to the famous Kurullangala prehistoric site is fallen through this temple.
+The way to the famous Kurullangala prehistoric site falls through the premises of this temple.

 History

-As the presence of drip-ledged caves with early-Brahmi inscriptions, the history of this site runs back to the pre-Christian era.
-The caves of this have been used as the abodes of Buddhist monks since the early part of the Anuradhapura Period.
+As the presence of several drip-ledged caves with Early Brahmi Inscriptions, the history of this site runs back to the pre-Christian era.
+The caves of this site have been used as the abodes of Buddhist monks since the early part of the Anuradhapura Period.

 Translation: The cave of Venerable Buddharakkhita